CA First Time Home Buyer

 You could be pre-qualified for a mortgage to give you an estimate of how much the lender would be willing to lend based on your debts and income.
 As you get closer to buying your home, it would be smart to get a preapproval where we thoroughly examine your finances and confirm in writing the terms.
 If you have a preapproval letter in hand, it’ll make you look more serious to a seller while also giving you an upper hand over other buyers who haven’t taken this step.

-Common mistakes that first time home buyer often make
+Common mistakes that a CA First Time Home Buyer often make

 - Not budgeting the closing costs

-First Time Buyer Work Directly With Down Payment Assistance (DPA) Specialist Jason Whigham.
-Jason Whigham is a Direct Lender (Loan Depot) in Roseville California.
-Call or Text Jason Whigham Now To Find Out How Down Payment Assistance Programs Can Help Offset Your Out Of Pocket Expense During The Home Buying Process.
+CA First Time Home Buyer Work Directly With a CA Down Payment Assistance (DPA) Specialist Jason Whigham.
+Jason Whigham is a mortgage loan officer in California.
+Call or Text Jason Whigham Now To Find Out How CA Down Payment Assistance Programs Can Help Offset Your Out Of Pocket Expense During The California Home Buying Process.

 Apart from saving for the down payment, you’ll probably need to budget for the cost required to close your mortgage and it can be significant.
 Normally, closing costs are generally between 2% and 5% of your loan amount.
 The buyer can look around and compare the prices for certain closing expenses, like home inspections, homeowners insurance, and title searches.

-Team Whigham works with preferred Keller Williams Realtors who can help offset your closing cost.
+Team Whigham works with preferred California Keller Williams Realtors who can help offset your closing cost.
 These highly trained Realtors will negotiate seller credits to help cover your closing cost!
-This does not happen all the time but more often than not, with team Whigham.
+This does not happen all the time but more often than not, with Team Whigham.

 - Not saving for after move-in expenses